Texas Rangers sign ace Jacob deGrom to $185M, 5-year deal

 The right-hander is 4-1 with a 2.90 ERA in five career postseason starts, including a win over San Diego in the wild-card round this year that extended the Mets’ season.
 New York was eliminated the next night.

-A four-time All-Star and the 2014 NL Rookie of the Year, deGrom was a ninth-round draft pick by the Mets in 2010 out of Stetson University, where he played shortstop before moving to the mound.
-He was slowed by Tommy John surgery early in his professional career and didn’t reach the majors until age 26.
+A four-time All-Star and the 2014 NL Rookie of the Year, deGrom was a ninth-round draft pick by the Mets in 2010 out of Stetson, where he played shortstop before moving to the mound.
+He was slowed by Tommy John surgery early in his career and didn’t reach the majors until age 26.

 Once he arrived, though, he blossomed.
 He helped the Mets reach the 2015 World Series and earn a 2016 playoff berth before winning consecutive NL Cy Young Awards in 2018 and 2019.